amcquistan/java-for-devs/High Level Into to Java for Developers.md

 * float 32-bit floating point value
 * double 64-bit 64-bit floating point value

-##### Code Samples
+These should be pretty familar from most other languages and all can be created and assign as literals but, in Java you need a little extra info to get the point across that you really want what you want.

-These should be pretty familar from most other languages and all can be created and assign as literals but, in Java may need a little extra info to get the point across that you really want what you want.
+Code Sample from primitive_types project

 ```
 // PrimitivesApp.java